Indivior warns of bigger hit from copycat drug

-(Reuters) - Indivior (INDV.L) said on Wednesday the impact from the launch of a generic version of its opioid addiction treatment “could be materially higher” in 2018, as the British drugmaker posted a second straight drop in quarterly profit.
+July 25 (Reuters) - Indivior said on Wednesday the impact from the launch of a generic version of its opioid addiction treatment “could be materially higher” in 2018, as the British drugmaker posted a second straight drop in quarterly profit.

 The company, which issued a profit warning this month citing significant market share loss for star drug Suboxone Film, said adjusted net income fell 21.3 percent to $70 million in the quarter ended June 30 from a year earlier.